Who is

 Choosing Russia and Founding iNTG

-After four years of intense work as an International BMW Master Coach in China, I was on the verge of burnout.
-I scheduled a six-month break for myself, which eventually stretched into a year and a half.
+After 4 intense years as an International BMW Master Coach in China, I was on the verge of burnout.
+I prescribed myself a 6-month break, which ultimately extended to one and a half years.

-Choosing Russia: I knew the language, and the culture felt familiar.
-In October 2010, I founded the iNTG team alongside Lyudmila Murgulets and Paul Bourne. iNTG stands for "irresistible Nuts To Go"—nuts that are simply impossible to resist.
+I chose Russia: I spoke the language, and the culture felt familiar.
+In October 2010, I founded the team iNTG together with Ludmila Murgulets (Russia) and Paul Bourne (England). iNTG stands for "irresistible Nuts To Go".
+Behind this name lies a different story...

 2014-2015